 Being in love is one of the greatest feelings in the world.
 You are with the person you love, the one you want to spend your entire life with, and the one who you cannot see yourself living without.
-Every day it feels great to wake up with him or her lying next to you.
-Everything is going well that you cannot even see what is starting to happen next.
-The man or woman who you thought was the one for you becomes the worst thing that has happened to you.
+Every day it feels great to wake up to him or her lying next to you.
+Everything is going well that you cannot even see what is starting to happen next… the man or woman who you thought was the one for you become the worst thing that has happened to you.

 Physical Abuse in a relationship

 Physical abuse is one of the most difficult forms of abuse to deal with.
 You feel alone, trapped, and afraid in your own house.
 You are afraid to tell someone, you pretend that everything is fine, and you begin blaming yourself for the way he or she treats you.
 Being in an abusive relationship is not the easiest relationship to be in.
 I believe the majority of women and men are embarrassed to admit to a friend or family member that they are being abused by their significant other.

 You start to believe your lies that everything is fine.
 You want to hold on to this man or woman for the public eye.
 There are many women who do not want to be alone; however, there are plenty of men who think they need a woman in the household.
 When the mind starts to believe that, that is when you start to suffer.
 There are many single people in the world today who loves being single and spending times with friends.
 Nothing is wrong with being a single man or woman.
 Being single can mean that you are waiting for the right one to come along.
 It does not mean that something is wrong with you.